Rehearsal Venue / Times

 Wednesday evening, 7.30pm-9.30pm, Force Headquarters, Meadow View, Sherwood Lodge, Arnold, Nottinghamshire, NG5 8PP

 We would describe ourselves as a group of serious amateurs, with most members being able to pass grade 6 or above, and many playing to a standard of grade 8 (or armed forces A1).
 You do not need to be employed by the Police to join the band, it really is a community band open to musicians from all walks of life and of a good standard of playing.
-Please contact us via our Website, or our Facebook page - https://www.facebook.com/nottspoliceband .
-We have vacancies for Percussion, Tuba / Bass, Trombone, French Horn, Tenor Saxophone, Bass Clarinet, and Bassoon.
+Please contact us by email on firstname.lastname@example.org .
+We currently have vacancies for Percussion, Tuba / Bass, Trombone, French Horn and Bass Clarinet but welcome enquiries from all sections.

 Usually rehearsing (and performing) at : Wigston College (formerly Guthlaxton College), Station Road, Wigston, Leicestershire, LE18 2DS.